-The hotel is laid out along a serene park-like lawn and trees.
-Every suite's furnished patio overlooks this tranquil view.
-Inside, the décor is old-fashioned but comfortable, with a canopied bed, large wooden armoire, and a spare bathroom.
+The hotel is laid out along a serene park-like lawn and trees, the view of every suite's furnished patio.
+Décor is old-fashioned but comfy, with a canopied bed, wood armoire, and simple bathroom.
 Wifi is free.

-Valle del Marta's common spaces are social and well-designed.
-Guests enjoy a buffet breakfast indoors or outside on a poolside patio.
-There's a comfortable lobby, a small spa, and two pools: a splash pool and a narrow lap pool that accommodates one happy swimmer.
+Valle del Marta's lobbies and decks are social and well-designed.
+Guests enjoy a buffet breakfast indoors or outside.
+There's a small spa, a splash pool, and a narrow lap pool that fits one happy swimmer.

 Thousands of Years to See in Tarquinia

-Tarquinia's profoundly affecting Italian vistas take many forms.
-(And certain city buses are free.
+Tarquinia's profoundly affecting Italian vistas take in lush countryside, a turquoise sky, caressing sunshine, and the sparkling Tyrrhenian Sea. e. take many forms.
+You can see it all on certain city buses that are free.
 Indeed, Tarquinia values its visitors.)